dansmart/mobile-smart/readme.txt

 = Where can I get a mobile theme from? =

-Try the Mobile Smart boilerplat theme if you're a developer.
+Try the Mobile Smart boilerplate theme if you're a developer.
 Also check out the Wordpress Mobile Pack for a good example of a theme that is compatible with XHTML-MP.

 == Changelog ==

+= 1.3.16
+- Bug fix: latest version of mdetect.php didn't set tablet version properly.
+Thanks to Jesse Heap (https://github.com/jesseheap) for this fix.

 = 1.3.15
 - Security: Updated timthumb.php to the latest version